zzhangjii/learning-library/workshops/journey4-adw-gsg-oow/LabGuide4.md

 ## Required Artifacts

--   The following lab requires an Oracle Public Cloud account.
-You may your own cloud account, a cloud account that you obtained through a trial, or a training account whose details were given to you by an Oracle instructor.
+-   The following lab requires an Oracle Cloud account.
+You may use your own cloud account, a cloud account that you obtained through a trial, or a training account whose details were given to you by an Oracle instructor.

--   Oracle SQL Developer (see Lab100 for more specifics on the version of SQL Developer and how to install and configure it).
+-   Oracle SQL Developer (see Lab 1 for more specifics on the version of SQL Developer and how to install and configure it).

 # Querying External Data

-#### STEP 1: Create External Tables with DBMS_CLOUD
+#### **STEP 1: Create External Tables with DBMS_CLOUD**

 -   Connected as your user in SQL Developer, copy and paste <a href="./scripts/400/create_external_tables.txt" target="_blank">this code snippet</a> to SQL Developer worksheet.

-    Use the **create\_external\_table** procedure of the **DBMS\_CLOUD** package to create external tables on the files (**sales.csv.gz**, **customers.csv**, and **products.txt**) staged in your object store.
-Note that you are still using the same credential and the URLs of flies on OCI Object Storage you used when loading data in the previous lab.
+    Use the **create\_external\_table** procedure of the **DBMS\_CLOUD** package to create external tables on the files (**sale1v3.dat**, **cust1v3.dat**, and **prod1v3.dat**) staged in your object store.
+Note that you are still using the same credential and the URLs of files on OCI Object Storage you used when loading data in the previous lab.

     -   At the top of the script, specify the Object Store base URL in the definition of the **base\_URL** variable.

     ![](./images/400/snap0014527.jpg)

     - **Run the script**.

-    Now you have external tables for the sample data pointing to files in the object store.
+    Now you have **external tables** for the sample data pointing to files in the object store.
 Any query against the external tables will return the same result as against the original tables.

-#### STEP 2: Querying External Data
+#### **STEP 2: Querying External Data**

 -   Copy and paste <a href="./scripts/400/query_external_data.txt" target="_blank">this code snippet</a> to SQL Developer worksheet.
-We only replaced the original table names <TABLE_NAME> with <TABLE_NAME_EXT> in the sample query.
+We only replaced the original table names &lt;TABLE_NAME&gt; with &lt;TABLE_NAME_EXT&gt; in the sample query.
     ![](images/400/Picture400-4.png)

 -   **Run the script**.
-It will return the same result as against the original tables.
+You will now see the result from data pulled directly from the Object Store.

-#### STEP 3: Exploring Oracle Database JSON features
+#### **STEP 3: Exploring Oracle Database JSON features**

 -   Copy and paste <a href="./scripts/400/query_json_data.txt" target="_blank">this code snippet</a> to SQL Developer worksheet.

     ![](images/400/snap0014671.jpg)

 -   **Run the script**.
-It shows an example of querying json data stored on the Object Store using the Oracle Database's JSON features,  Learn more about JSON in the database <a href="https://docs.oracle.com/en/database/oracle/oracle-database/18/adjsn/json-in-oracle-database.html">here</a>.
+It shows an example of querying json data stored on the Object Store using the Oracle Database's JSON features,  Learn more about JSON in the database <a href="https://docs.oracle.com/en/database/oracle/oracle-database/18/adjsn/json-in-oracle-database.html" target="_blank">here</a>.

-#### STEP 4: Creating an external table using the SQL Developer Import Wizard
+#### **STEP 4: Creating an external table using the SQL Developer Import Wizard**

--   Click on ‘**Tables**’ in your user schema object tree.
-Clicking the right mouse button opens the context-sensitive menu in SQL Developer; select ‘**Import Data**’:
+-   Right-Click on ‘**Tables**’ in your user schema object tree and select ‘**Import Data**’:

     ![](./images/400/snap0014672.jpg)